Holle vs. Loulouka Formula: An Unbiased Comparison

 To aggregate parent reviews, we considered ratings and comments collected from three popular websites selling European baby formula.

 While parent ratings may be filtered or otherwise altered by these companies, they provide a good indication of overall parent opinions about Loulouka and Holle.

-That ratings difference of 0.04 is negligible (statistically and practically speaking), though there is a trend towards Loulouka showing slightly higher parent satisfaction.
+That rating difference of 0.04 is negligible (statistically and practically speaking), though there is a trend toward Loulouka showing slightly higher parent satisfaction.